• Skip to primary navigation

 Cars Parked In Front Of Tesla Company Building

-Tesla uses a few partner banks like Wells Fargo for financing.
+Tesla uses a few partner banks, such as Wells Fargo, to finance its operations.
 Typically, if you finance the purchase of a Tesla through Tesla directly, the finance rate starts at 2.49% APR for a loan up to 36 months.
 Some loans will be for 24 months, while getting a longer loan is possible, depending on the car and cost.

 Buyers with a good credit score will qualify for the lowest rates, so if your credit is less than ideal and you’re approved, your APR will probably be higher.
-A large down payment also makes it more likely that you’ll get a lower interest rate on the remaining balance.
+A large down payment also makes you more likely to get a lower interest rate on the remaining balance.

 Why Look at Other Lenders for Tesla Auto Loans?

-Since Tesla is the convenient choice and the rate is low, why would you look at other lenders?
+Since Tesla is a convenient choice with a low rate, why would you look at other lenders?
 Other lenders might offer:

 • A lower APR